-->

 "I am a free prince, and I have as much authority to make war on the whole world as he who has a hundred sail of ships at sea..."

-Known as the "Prince of Pirates," Samuel Bellamy was the wealthiest pirate in recorded history.
+Known as "Black Sam," Samuel Bellamy was the wealthiest pirate in recorded history—plundering the equivalent of $120 million in just one year.

 2. ANNE BONNY